 “The day after I found out about the concert.”

 “Boy-, UGGH.
-Waitaminute!” watching me remove the adhesive tape from the rolled-up boxer briefs, “When did you get those drawz (drawers)?”
+Waitaminute!” watching me remove the adhesive tape from the rolled-up pair of boxer briefs, “When did you get those drawz (drawers)?”

 “You bought them.
 I just never wore them.”